samblackburn/jq-test/README.md

 # jq-test

-Repo to repro what appears to be a bug in bash.
+Repo to repro what appears to be a bug in ~bash~ cygwin.

 [The GitHub Actions workflow](.github/workflows/test.yml) contains the repro itself:
 ```